kdmulligan/processFCC/README.md

 Each group is nested within the previous (e.g., Counties are nested within States, meaning FIPS county codes are unique within states, and so on for smaller census geography units).
+State is the largest and Census Block is the smallest.

 ### Technology Codes